decensas/terraform-azurerm-azure-virtual-desktop/README.md

 ## :warning: Security note
 >Be aware that the module sets role assignments on the resource group level.
 Meaning that *admins and users defined in the input variables will be given the same access to other VMs in the same resource group*.

+## Feature: Start VM on connect
+>You can enable the [Start VM on Connect](https://learn.microsoft.com/en-us/azure/virtual-desktop/start-virtual-machine-connect)-feature by setting `var.start_vm_on_connect`.
+This will allocate deallocated VMs on user sign-in when required.
+It will not stop and/or deallocate running VMs.
+Separate automation can be set up for deallocation of unused hosts.

 ## Roadmap
  - [X] Azure AD authentication to hosts
  - [ ] [Autoscale plans](https://github.com/decensas/terraform-azurerm-azure-virtual-desktop/issues/9)